horiz31/h31video/README.md

 # H31 Video Service for PixC4-Pi and PixC4-Jetson

 This is a simple video streaming service built for the PixC4-Pi and PixcC4-Jetson.
 It supports a single usb camera input that has both xraw and h.264 endpoints (MIPI to be done).
+Only the h.264 endpoint is used in this example.
 No video switching etc. is used.
 For a more complicated scenario, this can be expanded to your needs using the tools present.
 It may be of value to look at the open source camera-streamer implementation here: https://github.com/uvdl/camera-streamer

 This application uses Ridgerun's [Gstd](https://developer.ridgerun.com/wiki/index.php?title=GStreamer_Daemon) and [GstInterpipe](https://developer.ridgerun.com/wiki/index.php?title=GstInterpipe)